-“Leighton, we need to talk,” announced Tracy one morning.
+“Leighton, we need to talk,” announced Trudy one morning.
 She was standing in the doorway nervously, the weight of the world on her shoulders.
-I called S over from her classroom, wondering what on earth Tracy would come up with now.
+I called S over from her classroom, wondering what on earth Trudy would come up with now.
 “I have talked with Maggie,” she said, clearing her throat.
 “I think we need make a new start … Leighton I don’t want you leave!”
 This was a pleasing and surprising development!
-Oh to have been a fly on the wall during Tracy and Maggie’s conversation; to know what exactly had changed Tracy’s opinion so dramatically.
-I was so relieved I was barely listening to Tracy, who was now assuring me that I’d have “full control” in the classroom, that from now on there’d be better communication.
+Oh to have been a fly on the wall during Trudy and Maggie’s conversation; to know what exactly had changed Trudy’s opinion so dramatically.
+I was so relieved I was barely listening to Trudy, who was now assuring me that I’d have “full control” in the classroom, that from now on there’d be better communication.

 Over that nine-day stretch James and I had two hours a day and it nearly killed me.
 There were so many misunderstandings, even to the most basic of questions and exercises.
 His pronunciation was so poor at times it rendered him incomprehensible and he had zero capacity for remembering new vocabulary or verb conjugations.
 On so many occasions I had to resist the urge to say “We meet again Mr. Bond”, or tell him that page 35 was “for your eyes only”.
 This was just as well, as he wouldn’t have understood anyway.